 Open to view video.

-Open to view video.
 When an acute wound does not progress normally through the five phases of healing it becomes a chronic, hard-to-heal wound.
 The provider is then faced with a number of challenges, one of which might be wound infection.
 All wounds are contaminated with microbes and are at risk of developing an infection.
-Wound infections cause stalled healing locally and could progress to a life-threatening systemic infection.
-In hard-to-heal wounds, early diagnosis of infection and biofilm, and the identification of pathogenic organisms are key to appropriate treatment choices to prevent further complications.

 Bibliography: Wound Infection and Biofilm Challenges (Part 1)